Our regulatory priorities

 Image

-Our regulatory priorities reflect the current NDIS legislative framework and market intelligence.
-As an agile, responsive regulator, our focus may shift in response to regulatory reform or new trends and issues that emerge.
+Our regulatory priorities reflect the current NDIS legislative framework, operating environment and provider marketand market intelligence.
+As we are a risk-based, data-driven and responsive regulator, we are continuously scanning data and intelligence to understand and respond to risk.
+Our focus may shift as reforms, trends and issues emerge.

 Poster: Regulatory priorities 2024-25